martin-holland/expense-tracker/docs/features/CURRENCY_EXCHANGE.md

    - ✅ ExchangeRateEntity and ExchangeRateDao created
    - ✅ ExpenseDatabase updated to version 3 with migration
    - ✅ ExchangeRateRepository created with cross-rate calculation and caching
-6. ⏳ Task 6: Currency Conversion Service - PENDING
+6. ✅ Task 6: Currency Conversion Service - COMPLETED
+   - ✅ CurrencyConverter created with singleton pattern
+   - ✅ All conversion methods implemented (Flow and sync versions)
+   - ✅ ExpenseExtensions.kt created with getConvertedAmount extension function

 ### Phase 3: Wire UI to Backend (Week 3) - PENDING